eficode-academy/docker-katas/labs/image-best-practices.md

 [Hadolint](https://hadolint.github.io/hadolint/) highlights dubious constraints in your `Dockerfile`.
 The linter uses the principles described in [Docker's documentation on best practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) as the basis for the suggestions.

+## Consider security when building images

+[Snyk](https://snyk.io/blog/10-docker-image-security-best-practices/) wrote a blog with 10 things that you should consider when building images.
+They consider adding a label for the security policy of the image, using a linter (as described above), and [signing docker images](https://docs.docker.com/notary/getting_started/).